Puer Aeternus Archetype: Understanding the Eternal Child

 What is Puer Aeternus?

-In mythology, the eternal child is expressed as a child-god who doesn’t age.
+In mythology, the eternal child is a child-god who doesn’t age.
 The term originally derives from Ovid’s Metamorphoses (8 CE).
-In this story, Ovid describes a child god named Iacchus, referring to him as the Puer Aeternus.
+In this story, Ovid describes a child god named Iacchus, whom he calls the Puer Aeternus.

-As Jung writes in Archetypes of the Collective Unconscious:1“The Psychology of the Child Archetype,” CW 9i, par.
-300.
+As Jung writes in Archetypes of the Collective Unconscious:

 The “eternal child” in man is an indescribable experience, an incongruity, a handicap, and a divine prerogative; an imponderable that determines the ultimate worth or worthlessness of a personality.

-Psychologically, this archetype refers to a man who, emotionally speaking, is still an adolescent (hence, “man child”).
+Psychologically, this archetypal pattern refers to a person who, emotionally speaking, is still an adolescent (hence, “man-child” when used for the masculine).

-Another popular term for this phenomenon is the Peter Pan Syndrome.
-That is, the Puer Aeternus represents a forever child—a man (or woman) who “won’t grow up.”
+Another popular term for puer aeternus is Peter Pan Syndrome.
+This archetype represents a forever child—a man or woman who “won’t grow up.”

-To varying degrees, Puer Aeternus is also associated with or also known as:
+To varying degrees, Puer Aeternus / Puella Aeterna is either synonymous or closely associated with:

 • Peter Pan Syndrome